esphome/esphome-docs/guides/faq.rst

         network_mode: host
         restart: always

-To ensure the timezone of the ESPHome container is correct, only map `/etc/localtime`; ESPHome has no need for `/etc/timezone` nor a `TZ` environment variable.

 .. note::

     ESPHome uses mDNS to show online/offline state in the dashboard view.
 So for that feature